USSSA League Format

 Is a USSSA-certified bat legal in every slow-pitch league?

-No. Other sanctioning bodies like USA Softball (ASA) and ISA maintain their own separate certification standards, and a bat legal under one may not be legal under another — always check your specific league's approved-bat policy.
+No. Other sanctioning bodies like USA Softball (ASA) and ISA maintain their own separate certification standards.
+A bat legal under one may not be legal under another.
+This means always check your specific league's approved-bat policy.

 What happens if a team uses an uncertified bat in a USSSA game?

-Consequences vary by league severity, but they commonly range from the batter being called out to forfeiture of the game if discovered after the fact, so pre-game bat checks are standard practice in competitive USSSA play.
+Consequences vary by league severity.
+But they commonly range from the batter being called out to forfeiture of the game if discovered after the fact.
+As a result, pre-game bat checks are standard practice in competitive USSSA play.

 Related terms